Maintained by James Grimmelmann

-In an earlier era, I would have recommended buying a legal dictionary.
-For law students, it’s still a good idea.
-Under Bryan Garner’s editing, Black’s Law Dictionary (now in the 11th edition, but used copies of previous editions are often much cheaper) has become the gold standard.
+Under Bryan Garner’s editing, Black’s Law Dictionary (now in the 11th edition, but used copies of previous editions are often much cheaper) has become the gold standard of legal dictionaries.
 But I’ll be honest: for 90% of your queries, a Google search is good enough.

 As for what makes a good answer on a law-school-style exam, I highly recommend John Langbein’s essay Writing Law Examinations and Orin Kerr’s blog post Bad Answers, Good Answers, and Terrific Answers.

 Not all of Bryan Garner’s books are as good as Bryan Garner thinks they are.
 But his Modern English Usage (4th ed.
 2016) is “extremely good” and for anyone writing about law, his Dictionary of Legal Usage (3d ed.
 2011) is indispensable.
 This is the place to look to know whether to write “pleaded” or “pled.”
 Get in the habit of checking Garner whenever you’re not certain whether or how to use a legal term.